 Sweet Potato Biscuits are light and fluffy, yet filled with the subtle flavor and sweetness of sweet potato puree.
-They are a southern recipe that are perfect to serve plain, as the base of a savory breakfast sandwich, or on the side of a hearty soup.

 While the flavor of the sweet potato puree is not prominent in these biscuits, the sweet potato keeps these biscuits moist and tender and cuts down on the amount of butter needed in the dough.
 The puree also helps to add a hint of sweetness to the dough.